 Principle 2 − Distinguishing Fact and Comment

-2.1 Newspapers and magazines are entitled to advocate strongly their own views on topics.
+2.1 The press is entitled to advocate strongly its own views on topics.

-2.2 Comment, conjecture, rumour and unconfirmed reports shall not be reported as if they were fact.
+2.2 Comment, conjecture, rumour and unconfirmed reports shall not be reported as if they are fact.

-2.3 Readers are entitled to expect that the content of a publication reflects the best judgment of editors and writers and has not been inappropriately influenced by undisclosed interests.
+2.3 Readers are entitled to expect that the content of the press reflects the best judgment of editors and writers and has not been inappropriately influenced by undisclosed interests.
 Wherever relevant, any significant financial interest of an organization should be disclosed.
 Writers should disclose significant potential conflicts of interest to their editors.

-3.1 Newspapers and magazines shall strive at all times for fairness and honesty in the procuring and publishing of news and information.
+3.1 The press shall strive at all times for fair procedures and honesty in the procuring and publishing of news and information.

-3.2 Publications shall not obtain information, photographs or other material through misrepresentation or subterfuge, unless justified by the public interest.
+3.2 The press shall not obtain information, photographs or other material through misrepresentation or subterfuge, unless justified by the public interest.

 3.3 Journalists and photographers must not obtain, or seek to obtain, information and photographs through harassment, unless their actions are justified in the public interest.